hth313/OS4/doc/addressing.rst

 current 16-register RAM chip.

 The mainframe makes good use of the lowest 16 register as status set 0 (SS0).
-By selecting any low address, we can access these registers by number.
+By selecting any low address, we can access any of these registers by its number.
+For other RAM access, we are essentially bound to address a single register at a time, and repeat the selection procedure whenever we access any nearby register.

 .. note::
-   The only exception is location 0 in the chip, which is special in the there is no instruction read it, it has to be read by first selecting its address and then using ``C=DATA`` which reads currently selected register.
+   The only exception is location 0 in the chip, which is special in the there is no instruction read it.
+It has to be read by first selecting its address and then using ``C=DATA`` which reads currently selected register.